 A WBS dictionary is a complement to your WBS that conveys detailed info about each component.
-It’s one of the three pillars that support the scope management in your project: the other two are a work breakdown structure (WBS) and a project scope statement.
+It’s one of the three pillars that support the project scope management in your project: the other two are a work breakdown structure (WBS) and a project scope statement.

 These three components will give you the scope baseline for your project.
-Without a project scope baseline you can’t measure performance effectively, which puts your project in danger of going off schedule and beyond budget.
+Without a project scope baseline, you can’t measure performance effectively, which puts your project in danger of going off schedule and beyond budget.

 Let’s explore what a WBS dictionary is, how to make one and the best practices to ensure you pull it off correctly.
 Project management software like ProjectManager can be a huge help when creating a WBS dictionary.

 A WBS dictionary is where the details of the tasks, activities, and deliverables of the work breakdown structure are located.
 The content includes whatever milestones are related, the project scope and in some instances dates, resources, cost and quantity.

 The WBS dictionary allows you to define each of the steps on the WBS and how to execute them to reach the final deliverable of the project.
 The document includes a work package, which defines the related tasks, and control accounts, which integrate the scope, budget, actual cost and schedule for those tasks.